rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 Actually, what I refer to as the nested block has a name.
 It is called inline block.

 ## Terraform Cloud
 HCP Terraform is a SaaS offering from HashiCorp that provides a complete infrastructure lifecycle management.
 It is a backend that can store the state file securely, provides state locking and run time.
-It can also store other sensitive values such as credentials securely.
+It can also store secrets and variable assignment value securely.

 You can try it out as it is free for up to 5 users.
 You can follow [this](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started) but the overview would be:
 1. Sign up
 1. Create an org
 1. Create a workspace (choose CLI)
 1. Add your AWS credentials in the workspace
-1. Add any variable in the workspace
+1. Add variable (if any) in the workspace
-1. Modify your existing code and switch to HCP using the backend or cloud block.
+1. Modify your existing code and switch to HCP using cloud block.
 1. Run init again to migrate the state.
 1. Hereafter, plan and apply will run on HCP and the output will be streamed to your local machine.

-If you choose VCS workspace, you will combine it with a source control repository from the likes of GitHub and it can function like a CI/CD workflow.
+If you choose VCS workspace, you will combine it with a repository from the likes of GitHub and it can function like a CI/CD workflow.
 A merge on the repository will trigger a terraform apply on the workspace.

 ## More
 ### Provisioners
 Provisioners let you perform operations after terraform apply.
-Terraform providers the following provisioners:
+Terraform provides the following provisioners:

 - file: Copies files from the host where Terraform is running to the new resource.
 - local-exec: Runs command on the local machine after Terraform creates the resource.